Cosmic-Academy/about/README.md

 # Welcome to the Cosmic Academy, future Cosmonaut!

-Here is will be text in English, very soon...
-For now, only [in Russian](https://github.com/Cosmic-Academy/about/blob/main/README_RU.md)

 Many dreamed to become a Cosmonaut, when they grow up... <br />
 And even if most of these dreams didn't come true, the desire probably didn't disappear. <br />
 We decided to help you realize your childhood dream and make you a Cosmonaut! <br />